moloney/dcmstack/doc/Python_Tutorial.rst

 ^^^^^^^^^^^^^^^^^^^

-The meta data from the source DICOM data sets can be summarized into a *DcmMetaExtension* which is embeded into the Nifti header.
+The meta data from the source DICOM data sets can be summarized into a *DcmMetaExtension* which is embedded into the Nifti header.
 To do this you can either pass True for the *embed_meta* parameter to *DicomStack.to_nifti* or you can immediately get a *NiftiWrapper* with *DicomStack.to_nifti_wrapper*.